Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-As discussed in Section \ref{sec:LIP_estimation}, we fit "U with wings" polygon to each winter to estimate the four critical dates: FUS, FUE, BUS and BUE.
+\textbf{LIP trends using MODIS data}.
+As discussed in Section \ref{sec:LIP_estimation}, we fit the "U with wings" polygon to each winter to estimate the four critical dates: FUS, FUE, BUS and BUE.
 Sometimes, these phenological dates are defined such that a second, consecutive day with similar ice conditions is required to confirm the event.
 We do not enforce this constraint, because, quite often, the days after a potential freeze-up or break-up date are cloudy, and looking further ahead runs the risk of pruning the correct candidates.

-Using the estimated LIP dates from 20 winters, we plot their temporal evolution for lakes Sils (top) and Silvaplana (bottom) in Fig.~\ref{fig:trends_Sils_type2}.
-On the $y$-axis, all the dates from 1 December to 1 June (we skip September till November since no LIP events were detected during these months), while on the $x$-axis we show the winters in a chronological order.
-In each winter, the non-frozen, freeze-up, frozen and break-up periods are displayed in cyan, red, yellow and dark green colours, respectively.
+Using the estimated LIP dates from 20 winters, we plot their temporal evolution for lakes Sils and Silvaplana in Fig.~\ref{fig:trends_Sils_type2}.
+On the $y$-axis, all the dates from 1 December to 1 June (we skip September till November since no LIP events were detected during these months), while on the $x$-axis we show the winters in chronological order.
+In each winter, the non-frozen, freeze-up, frozen and break-up periods are displayed in blue, red, blue and dark green colours, respectively.

 It can be seen from Fig.~\ref{fig:trends_Sils_type2} that the freeze-thaw patterns of both lakes vary considerably across winters.
 For lake Sils (Silvaplana), on average, the FUS occurred on 3 January (5 January) followed by a freeze-up period of 3 (3) days until FUE on 6 January (8 January).
 Additionally, on average, the lake remained fully frozen (CFD) for 113 (108) days until BUS on 29 April (26 April) and the break-up period lasted 1 (1) day until BUE on 30 April (27 April).
-The average number of days from FUS to BUE (ICD) is 117 (112).
+The average number of days from FUS to BUE is 117 (112).

-The Oberengadin region with lakes Sils and Silvaplana is a single valley (Fig.~\ref{fig:title_figure_lakes} and Table~\ref{table:target_lakes}) and hence the two have similar weather conditions.
-Silvaplana is relatively deeper but has smaller area than Sils, making them comparable in terms of volume, too.
+The Oberengadin region with lakes Sils and Silvaplana is a single valley (Fig.~\ref{fig:title_figure_lakes}) and hence the two have similar weather conditions.
+Silvaplana is relatively deeper but has a smaller area than Sils, making them comparable in terms of volume, too.
 So similar LIP patterns can be expected.
 However, the clouds above the lakes (especially on partly cloudy days), and the associated cloud mask errors, can cause small differences.
 In winter 2016-17, the ice-on date of the two lakes, confirmed by visual interpretation of webcams, differ by 7 (low confidence) to 10 (medium confidence) days, see also \cite{Tom2020_lakeice_RS_journal}.